 So what makes Combat the worst Atari 2600 game ever?
 First and foremost: tank controls.
 When I was five years old, I could not for the life of me figure out how to move the damn tank.
 For those of you who call yourself gamers, tank controls may be a simple concept: move the joystick left or right to turn, move the joystick up to move forward, and move the joystick down to move backward.
 Simple, right?

-The best thing about the worst Atari 2600 games is that they are easy to find and cheap as dirt.
-In fact, many Atari 2600 games are one penny on Amazon (actually four dollars, with postage) so I suggest buying a whole bunch.
-Not this one though.
+The best thing about the worst Atari 2600 games is that they are easy to find and cheap as dirt. (affiliate link) In fact, many Atari 2600 games are one penny on Amazon (actually four dollars, with postage) so I suggest buying a bunch.
+Not this one, though.
 Unless you hate yourself.